-Planning Practice Guidance Criterion or Environmental Regulation Criterion Significant Effect Identified Comment PPG Criteria (1) NP allocates sites for development No The Plan generally supports development within the settlement boundary, but does not specifically allocate any specific sites for development.
+Planning Practice Guidance Criterion or Environmental Regulation Criterion Significant Effect Identified Comment PPG Criteria NP allocates sites for development No The Plan generally supports development within the settlement boundary but does not specifically allocate any specific sites for development.
 (2) The neighbourhood area contains sensitive natural or heritage assets that may be affected by the proposals in the plan No The conservation of the parish's built heritage, and the protection and enhancement of the parish's landscape setting, green spaces, natural features and wildlife are identified within the plan's aims.
+There are no policies identifying either the statutorily protected assets or proposing other structures for local listing.
 The Abbots Bromley Conservation Area is covered under Policy DAH3.
-The Natural Environment is covered under Policy NGE1, and the Abbots Bromley School site (and associated playing fields are covered under Policy DEC3.
+The Natural Environment is covered under Policy NGE1, and the Abbots Bromley School site (and associated playing fields are covered under Policy DEC4.
 (3) the NP may have significant environmental effects that have not already been considered and dealt with through a sustainability appraisal of the Local Plan No There are no proposals that would have significant environmental effects.
 Environmental Regulation Criteria The characteristics of plans and programmes, having regard, in particular, to: No The Neighbourhood Plan does set a framework for projects in the parish, some of which will have environmental effects, but the scale of these is small, they are of a positive nature and their location is not sensitive.
 The Abbots Bromley School Site and its associated playing fields are identified.
-(4) the degree to which the NP sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources;

-(5) the degree to which the NP influences other plans and programmes including those in a hierarchy; No The East Staffordshire Local Plan 2013 - 2031 makes provision for Neighbourhood Plans to influence decision making in the Neighbourhood Plan area.
-(See Local Plan Policy NP1).
-(6) the relevance of the NP for the integration of environmental considerations in particular with a view to promoting sustainable development; The NP is very relevant, and policies adequately promote sustainable development The Abbots Bromley NP contributes to the achievement of sustainable development.
+(4) the degree to which the NP sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources; (5) the degree to which the NP influences other plans and programmes including those in a hierarchy; No The East Staffordshire Local Plan 2013 - 2031 makes provision for Neighbourhood Plans to influence decision making in the Neighbourhood Plan area. (see Policy NP1).
+(6) the relevance of the NP for the integration of environmental considerations in particular with a view to promoting sustainable development; The NP is very relevant, but policies adequately promote sustainable development The Abbots Bromley NP contributes to the achievement of sustainable development.
 Policies DAH1 sets out that new development must be well-designed, sustainable and add to the distinctive identity of Abbots Bromley.
-Policies DEC2 and DEC3 state that development on brownfield land will be supported.
-Policy NGE1 requires that new development does not have a significant adverse impact on the natural environment.
-Policy NGE2 sets out policy relating to drainage.
+Policy DEC3 states that development on brownfield land will be supported.
+Policy NGE3 sets out policy relating to flooding and drainage.
 Policy TIN1 sets put the policy for sustainable transport provision.
-(7) environmental problems relevant to the NP; The NP recognises potential environmental problems and proposes policies to mitigate them when development is proposed.
 Failure to meet this criterion would mean that one of the basic conditions could not be met, and the plan would not be able to proceed further.
-The Abbots Bromley NP recognises a range of potential environmental problems which may arise from future proposals; such as harm to mature trees and hedges from development, harm or loss to buildings and structures that contribute to the special architectural or historic interest of the area and loss of habitats and others.
-It includes policy to seek to ensure these are mitigated or eliminated (DAH3, NGE1) (8) the relevance of the NP for the implementation of Community legislation on the environment (e.g. plans and programmes linked to waste-management or water protection).
+(7) environmental problems relevant to the NP; The NP recognises the environmental problems and proposes policies to mitigate them when development is proposed.
+The Abbots Bromley NP recognises the following environmental problems: protecting views of importance, protecting open space, ensuring development does not have a negative impact on highway safety and mitigation of flood risk.
+(8) the relevance of the NP for the implementation of Community legislation on the environment (e.g. plans and programmes linked to waste-management or water protection).
 No The NP is in general conformity with the Waste Management and Minerals Local Plans produced by Staffordshire County Council and with the Water Framework Directive.
 Characteristics of the effects and of the area likely to be affected, having regard, in particular, to: No It is unlikely that, as a result of the policies within the Neighbourhood Plan, that there will be any significant environmental impacts that are highly likely, long-term, of frequent occurrence or irreversible.